MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: MeMo

 \subsubsection{Speaker Bank}

 Suppose the speaker bank has $N$ slots, each slot contains a speaker embedding.
-The speaker bank could be represented as: $\mathbf{B}^s = \{\mathbf{B}^s_0, \mathbf{B}^s_1, \dots, \mathbf{B}^s_{N-1}\}$, where $\mathbf{B}^s_n \in \mathbb{R}^{1 \times C}$ denotes the $n$-th slot and $\mathbf{B}^s \in \mathbb{R}^{N \times C}$ denotes the whole speaker bank, as shown in Fig. \ref{fig:attn_s}.
+The speaker bank could be represented as: $\mathbf{B}^s = \{\mathbf{B}^s_0, \mathbf{B}^s_1, \dots, \mathbf{B}^s_{N-1}\}$, where $\mathbf{B}^s_n \in \mathbb{R}^{ C}$ denotes the $n$-th slot and $\mathbf{B}^s \in \mathbb{R}^{N \times C}$ denotes the whole speaker bank, as shown in Fig. \ref{fig:attn_s}.

 Considering the intra-speaker variability of different speaker slots~\cite{TSE-review}, we want to effectively capture the most relevant speaker cues correlated with the target speaker in the current mixture frames, we apply a self-attention \cite{vaswani2017attention} mechanism over the entire speaker bank $\mathbf{B}^s$.
-Specifically, we compute the self-attention using the speaker bank as the query, key, and value:

-where `Linear' transformation projects the input embeddings into a new representation space.
-Then, a softmax operation is applied along the first dimension, and the attention score matrix among different speaker slots is computed as follows:

-Then we compute the average score on dimension zero to get the final attention weight for each speaker embedding:
+Specifically, we compute the self-attention using the speaker bank as the query, key, and value: where $\mathbf{W}_Q^s,\mathbf{W}_K^s,\mathbf{W}_V^s \in \mathbb{R}^{C\times C}$ denote the weight matrices.
+Then, a softmax operation is applied along the first dimension, and the attention score matrix among different speaker slots is computed as follows: Then we compute the average score on dimension zero to get the final attention weight for each speaker embedding: Then the most relevant speaker cue $\mathbf{m}^s$ is obtained: To align with mixture embedding $\mathbf{Y}$, $\mathbf{m}^s$ is repeated along length dimension to get $\mathbf{M}^s \in \mathbb{R}^{L \times C}$.